Teaching Models to Teach Themselves: Reasoning at the Edge of Learnability: Experiment Setup

-\textbf{\hardonly.} We train \texttt{Llama-3.2-3B-Instruct} directly on the $\mathcal{D}_{train}$ (real fail@128 train set) with a standard group size of 32.
+\textbf{\hardonly.} We train directly on the $\mathcal{D}_{train}$ (real fail@128 train set) with a standard group size of 32.
 To disentangle the effects of the meta-RL loop from just using additional compute, we also train with group size 128 on MATH.

 \textbf{Intrinsic Teacher (\intrinsic).} To isolate the effects of grounding rewards, we compare to an intrinsic, data-free baseline.
 We train using the same procedure and hyperparameters as \algoname, but replace the grounded signal with a learnability objective \citep{zhao2025absolute, sukhbaatar2017asymmetric} that rewards questions of moderate difficulty.
-We evaluate by sampling 128 problems from a learnability-trained teacher (\intrinsic) and training a fresh student on a combination of the sampled questions and the fail@128 train set, using the same protocol as PQ evaluation.
-Details on learnability training in Appendix \ref{app:learnability}.
+We evaluate by training a fresh student on 128 problems sampled from this teacher (\intrinsic) alongside the fail@128 train set, following the PQ evaluation protocol.
+Learnability details in Appendix \ref{app:learnability}.

+\textbf{SeRL \citep{fang2025serl}.} SeRL serves as contemporary self-play baseline that self-evolves a curriculum from a seed set using self-rewards and diversity/learnability filters.
+We train SeRL with the MATH and HARP fail@128 train sets as the seed sets, until convergence.
+We use the hyperparameters specified by the authors for \texttt{Llama-3.2-3B-Instruct}.

-\textbf{Upper bound.} We train a fresh student on a combination of the official MATH train split (6750 problems) and the fail@128 train set.
-This shows what performance looks like with curated easier problems, providing a reference for synthetic stepping stones.
+\textbf{Upper bound.} We train a fresh student the full MATH train split (6750 problems) plus the fail@128 train set.
+This serves as an upper bound reference for performance with human-curated stepping stones.